rado0x54/plantuml-server/README.md

 To build the war, just run:

 ```
-mvn package
+./gradlew war
 ```

-at the root directory of the project to produce plantuml.war in the target/ directory.
+at the root directory of the project to produce plantumlservlet-*.war in the build/libs/ directory.